“What Do You Think About The Christ, Whose Son Is He?”

-A true confession and understanding of this great, great prophetic truth should result in our individual and corporate, right now, joyful and humble yielding to our “Lord” and our ministering to our “High Priest” as His Own dedicated “Royal Priesthood” (1st Peter 2:9).
+A true confession and understanding of this great prophetic truth should result in our individual and corporate, right now, joyful and humble yielding to our “Lord” and to our ministering to our “High Priest” as His Own dedicated “Royal Priesthood” (1st Peter 2:9).

 Let us gloriously live this truth in our Lord and let us declare this truth to His church, that the lights may come fully up on our King and High Priest, our resurrected and indwelling Lord, Jesus Christ.

 Bless Him and thank Him for all He is and all He has done for us.
 Jesus Christ is our “Lord” and “priest forever,” so let us acknowledge and honor this wonderful truth by being our Lord’s designated priesthood in His presence today!
 Hallelujah!